Naturkosmetik

 + No synthetic fragrances, dyes or microplastics.

-+ Use of ingredients from controlled organic farming wherever possible.
++ Use of ingredients from controlled organic farming, wherever possible.

 + Transparent declaration of ingredients